 (Kigali, Nyungwe, Kibuye, Gisenyi, Parc National des Volcans)

-A private vehicle will provide a transfer between the airport and hotel.
+Enjoy your transfer between the airport and hotel.

 The Serena Hotel is considered the best hotel in Kigali, the capital of Rwanda.
 Meeting and surpassing the already high standards set by the luxurious Serena Hotels chain is no easy feat.
 The Serena Kigali manages this with its 104 rooms and suites, each individually immaculate, clean, and refined in decor.
 Dining is a treat, where one will never get sick of the extensive menus, created to please all guests.
 Staff is always available, friendly, and hospitable, offering incomparable service and care.
 Activities include swimming pool, shopping, and fully equipped gym.
 On some nights, the hotel even has live music playing at the poolside.